werrett/metasploit-cookbook/README.md

 vagrant up --provision
 ...
 vagrant ssh
-mmsfconsole -v
+msfconsole -v
 msfconsole
 ```

 # Attributes

-  * directory - Where Metasploit will live
+  * directory - Where Metasploit will live.
-  * url - Github URL to clone Metasploit from
+  * url - Github URL to clone Metasploit from.
-  * reference - Branch to clone from
+  * reference - Branch to clone from.
   * clone_timeout - Cloning time out.
 Needs to be longish.